Low-Residue Diet Plan

 Cons:

-1. Reduces Important Fibres
+1. Reduces Important Fibers

 2. Imbalance Bowel Movements

 If your bowel movement is regular, then avoid following this diet plan.
-If your bowel movement is regular and you follow this diet plan, it can imbalance your bowel movement and hence your digestion system.
+If your bowel movement is regular and you follow this diet plan, it can imbalance your bowel movement and, hence, your digestion system.
 As a result, you will start experiencing many other problems.

 3. Invites Nutrient Deficiency